© 2005 – 2018

 If you'd like to reprint a post or case summary, please contact us with the name of the requested post/article.
 Thank you in advance!

-On Sunday morning, October 28, 1973, Doris Elaine Konecne, 38 — the secretary for Union County Attorney Robert Rolfe — was found deceased on the kitchen floor of her Creston, IA, apartment.
+On Sunday morning, October 28, 1973, Doris Elaine Konecne, 38 — the secretary for Union County Attorney Robert Rolfe — was found deceased on the kitchen floor of her Creston, Iowa, apartment.
 Ms. Konecne’s brother, who discovered his sister’s body, immediately contacted authorities.